-Taking into consideration clientâ€™s business model and his needs, we proposed a solution based on microservices and responsive design.
+Taking into consideration the clientâ€™s business model and his needs, we proposed a solution based on microservices and responsive design.
 The machinery that will move the user interface is completely designed and implemented using AWS services â€“ serverless approach using Lambda functions with .Net Core 2.0, API Gateway, Step Functions, SQS and SNS.
 A complete solution is secured under VPC with strictly defined access policies and communication with on-premise APIs.

 Using state machine from Step Functions we solved one of the biggest problems that the client had.
-In the previous version of the online account management application, when a new subscriber was in the registration process, he was only notified that registration is in process and when it is done â€“ notification e-mail will be sent.
-This is low quality user experience â€“ the user wants to have an immediate response from the system.
+In the previous version of the online account management application, when a new subscriber was in the registration process, he was only notified that the registration is in process and when it is done â€“ a notification e-mail will be sent.
+This is a low quality user experience â€“ the user wants to have an immediate response from the system.
 Another problem here was that the registration in the different systems was done in synchronous mode with no option for rollback if something fails.
 The problems were fixed manually.

 Now, with the usage of asynchronous processing and state machine, we are 100% confident to say that the user is registered and can immediately use his/her account.